In-person Yogic Studies workshops, trainings, and retreats.

 Sacred Sites of Karnataka 2020: A 10-Day Yoga History & Philosophy tour of South India

-Explore the inner and outer landscapes of South India, as we bring the history of Yoga to life!Save your spot!
+Explore the inner and outer landscapes of South India, as we bring the history of Yoga to life!SOLD OUT!

 Group 1: June 22 - July 19 (location TBA)